 Both online and paper surveys are used to get feedback on the plan.

-Envision Cambridge will be holding focus groups in order to engage with hard-to-reach groups, including racial and ethnic minorities, linguistic minorities, millennials, youth, and seniors.
+Envision Cambridge holds regular focus with hard-to-reach communities, including racial and ethnic minorities, millennials, youth, and seniors.

 Envision Cambridge Advisory Committee and Working Groups

-The Envision Cambridge Advisory Committee will be a sounding board for planning concepts, help set priorities for the plan, and help establish a feedback loop between the City, the consultant team, and Cambridge residents, businesses, and institutions.
-The committee will consist of residents, property owners, and representatives of local businesses and institutions.
+The Envision Cambridge Advisory Committee is as a sounding board for planning topics and ideas and helps set priorities for the plan.
+The diverse committee consists of residents, property owners, and representatives of local businesses and institutions.

-The Envision Alewife Working Group will help guide the Alewife district study and develop comprehensive and actionable recommendations for the area.
+The Envision Alewife Working Group helps guide the Alewife district study and develop comprehensive and actionable recommendations for the area.

-The Engagement & Communications Working Group is a topic-focused group that will provide guidance and advice on how the citywide plan can best engage the entire community and ensure that dialogue is representative of the city’s diversity.
+The Engagement & Communications Working Group is a topic-focused group that provides guidance and advice on how the citywide plan can best engage the entire community and ensure that dialogue is representative of the city’s diversity.

-The Housing, Climate and Environment, Economic Development, and Transportation Working Groups will be tasked with developing topic-specific recommendations towards goals identified during the planning process.
+The Housing, Climate and Environment, Economy, and Mobility Working Groups are tasked with developing topic-specific recommendations towards goals identified during the planning process.